 Starring Monique Rockman, Carel Nel, Alex van Dyk, and Anthony Oseyemi.

-An injured forest ranger on a routine mission is saved by two off-the-grid survivalists.
-What is initially a welcome rescue grows more suspicious as the son and his renegade father reveal a cultish devotion to the forest.
+An injured forest ranger on a routine mission is saved by two off-the-grid survivalists whose devotion to the forest has nightmarish consequences.